jpch26/Two-Treatments-Comparison/README.md

 R in the Lab: Two Treatments Comparison
 ================

-# Two-Treatments-Comparison

-R in the Lab: Two Treatments Comparison

 A brief R tutorial about how to perform a comparison analysis between two treatments data.
 This is performed through a t-Test, summarizing and graphing the data.

-Please, consult the pdf\_document.pdf or the github\_document.md in the document\_presentation folder to see an explanation about the data analysis.
 Note that I didn’t explain how I simulated the experimental data, but you can see the code on data\_simulation.R

 If you have cloned this repository and want to run this analysis from scratch first run erase\_all\_outputs.R script and then run Main.R